singhsurjeet/demo/jenkins/readme.md

 ### Pre-requisite

-- Jenksin server up and runinng
+- Jenkins server up and runinng
 - Kubernetes cluster to schedule CI/CD workloads.

 Alternatively, you can deploy the jenkins on you local minikube or docker-desktop cluster as below.